addisonlynch/iexfinance/docs/source/market.rst

 .. autofunction:: get_market_deep

 .. note:: Per IEX, DEEP only accepts one symbol at this time.
-May return an error outside of market hours.

 Usage
 -----